mage0r/Solder-Kits/README.md

 LICENSE
 -------
 Licensed under the TAPR Open Hardware License (www.tapr.org/OHL).
-The "license" sub-folder also contains a copy of this license in plain text format.
+A plain text version of this license is included in this directory.

-Copyright John Spencer, Angus Gratton 2016
+Copyright John Spencer 2016